nzeemin/neonbtl-wasm/README.md

 * `diskN=URL` — load disk image (.dsk file) from the URL and attach it; `N`=0..1
 * `run=1` — run the emulator

+For the `diskN` parameters it is allowed to use compressed images in .zip format; in this case the file name should end with `.zip`, the state or disk image file should be the only file in the archive.

 Note that the URLs are to download files from the Web by JavaScript code, so that's under restriction of Cross-Origin Resource Sharing (CORS) policy defined on your server.